-The café is of the traditional Viennese coffee house variety, which means staff have a cultivated, formal politeness and you can spend many a happy hour trying to decide if that makes them friendly or not.
+The café follows the traditional Viennese coffee house approach, which means staff have a cultivated, formal politeness and you can spend many a happy hour trying to decide what they’re really thinking.

-The menu (at the time of writing) includes a wide range of coffees, teas, soft drinks, beers, wines etc., cakes, and proper cold and hot meals featuring typical Viennese restaurant dishes with a smattering of vegetarian options, too.
+The menu (at the time of writing) includes a wide range of coffees, teas, soft drinks, beers, wines etc., cakes, and proper cold and hot meals featuring typical Viennese restaurant dishes with a smattering of innovative vegetarian and other options, too.